 The Audit Committee is responsible for appointing, setting compensation and overseeing the work of the independent auditor.
-The Audit Committee has established a policy regarding pre-approval of all audit and non-audit services provided by the independent auditor and pre-approved all of the audit and non-audit services provided by SD in 2022 and 2021.
+The Audit Committee has established a policy regarding pre-approval of all audit and non-audit services provided by the independent auditor and pre-approved all of the audit and non-audit services provided by EA or SD in 2023 and 2022.
 On an ongoing basis, management communicates specific projects and categories of service for which the advance approval of the Audit Committee is requested.
 The Audit Committee reviews these requests and advises management if the Audit Committee approves the engagement of the independent auditor.
 On a periodic basis, management reports to the Audit Committee regarding the actual spending for such projects and services compared to the approved amounts.